 We’re very good at subterfuge and dad’s backpack is capacious.
 We’ve been lucky in that Chef has popped over to the UK a few times before Christmas when we’ve been in Romania.
+He’d go with an empty backpack, come back with a full one.
 I’m saying no more, but it’s been fine.

 Christmas Trees and Decorations

 We keep it minimal.
 I’ll put some very unconventional things on our Christmas trees from home-makes to any household item I have on hand.

 In Romania we were blessed by nature so it was easy to fashion Christmas wreaths and other decorations out of pine branches and mistletoe.
 In other places we’ve gone without or found a small tree and lights.

 We’ve always bought stockings or Santa sacks, sometimes we use a sock, it depends.
 Those special stockings have been stashed around the world with various friends and family.
 Right now they are in a packing case on their way to Australia along with our rather huge Lego collection.
 We’ve never thrown away a Lego set and I don’t think we’ve ever lost a piece.

 I see Lego as an investment, not plastic junk.
 That stuff will last a lifetime and I’m hoping my grandchildren will get to use our sets one day.